 The Saint-Ouen Flea Market is a famous shopping venue attracting 70 000 shoppers every week.

-Our selection of the best food and wine stores in town.
-Some are little known.
+French wine, delicatessen, patisseries are tempting.
+Our selection of the best food and wine stores.

 Le BHV Marais is not as fancy and high end as the other Paris department stores.
-Traditionnaly the best hardware store in town, Le BHV Marais has good fashion, house decoration, kitchenware, tableware sections.
-The advantages of Le BHV Marais are its location in Le Marais, its mid range positionning and its moderate size for quick shopping.
+Traditionally the best hardware store in town, Le BHV Marais has good fashion, house decoration, kitchenware, tableware sections.
+The advantages of Le BHV Marais are its location in Le Marais, its mid range positioning and its moderate size for quick shopping.
 Le Marais is the heart of trendy French fashion.
 Find there a myriad of stores from innovative brands you will find nowhere else.
-Rue des Rosiers and rue des Francs Bourgeois are the heart of Le Marais Paris shopping district.
+Rue des Rosiers and rue des Francs-Bourgeois are the heart of Le Marais Paris shopping district.

 The spectacular canopy above the shopping mall is one of the newest attractions of the city.
 Les Halles is a lively and central district of the city.
 The Louvre, Notre Dame Cathedral and Le Marais are all within walking distance.
 When the on going renovation work will be completed, the whole district will be the beating heart of the city.